Menu

 Log in

-• Learn how to influence decisions made in schools and communities
+• Influence decisions in schools and communities

 What Does a Family Leader Need?

 Encouragement, support, and training are essential to becoming an effective family leader.
-Various organizations, including some state deaf-blind projects, offer family leadership training programs that teach participants skills such as:
+Various organizations, including some state DeafBlind projects, offer family leadership training programs that teach participants skills such as:

 • Human relations strategies